pffy/decoy-app/README.md

 The Google Cloud CLI also enables us to create automated shell scripts (in later lessons), with little or no human interaction.
 These scripts can provide a versatile template for building and deploying many projects for multiple users.

+In the following step-by-step tutorial, we will use Google web-based tools to:

+  * item
+  * item
+  * item
+  * item
+  * item

 ## STEPS

 1. First, we open the Google Cloud Shell (Terminal only) in your web browser: